 The Early Childhood Policy Certificate builds students' expertise in applying research-based knowledge to public policies affecting young children and the adults who care for them.
-Students complete 12 credits of coursework, which includes a cornerstone Early Childhood and Public Policy course, a policy elective course (chosen from an approved list), an open elective course (chosen in consultation with the Certificate Program Director), and a capstone workshop or independent study focused on early childhood policy.
+Students complete 12 credits of coursework, which includes a cornerstone Early Childhood and Public Policy course, a policy elective course (chosen from an approved list), and an open elective course (chosen in consultation with the Certificate Program Director).

 What You Will Gain

 - Understanding of early childhood development issues and their impact on policy formation

 - Understanding of policy analysis and the trade-offs of implementing policy choices

 - Knowledge about the economics of government investments in early learning and return on investment theories

 - Ability to apply expanded understanding of early childhood economic and policy analyses to real-world contemporary early childhood issues